jfmyers/PlatePHP/ReadMe.md

 - [ ] Add support for MongoDB to the database engine

 I'm looking for contributors to help expand the capabilities of Plate PHP.
-So feel to free to fork the repo and send a pull.
-Also any feedback and ideas are welcome!
+Feel free to fork it and send a pull.
+Any feedback and ideas are welcome!